JAlcocerT/JAlcocerT/content/blog/biz-paas-website.md

 ## Conclusions

-For some time Ive been looking for a way to leverage the way I can deliver websites to others.
+For some time Ive been looking for a way to leverage the way I can **deliver websites to others**.

 Definitely SelfHosted PaaS solutions, like DokPloy, resonates with *[no code websites](https://jalcocert.github.io/JAlcocerT/no-code-websites/)*.

 I mean with Wordpress and Ghost!

+> And its so cool that it bring [https with Traefik working out of the box](https://jalcocert.github.io/JAlcocerT/docs/selfhosting/https/#traefik)!

 ### Scaling Wordpress and Ghost